saatvik25/SpeakX--Data-Science-Assignment-/README.md

 - [Link to GitHub Repository](https://github.com/saatvik25/SpeakX-Data-Science-Assignment)

 ## 🙌 Acknowledgments
-Special thanks to the Kaggle community for the dataset and the open-source community for developing tools used in this project.
+Special thanks to the Kaggle community for the dataset